 Since we were near our favorite theater, Alamo Drafthouse, we decided to see the movie, Taken 3, with Liam Neeson.
 We’d seen the previous two movies and really enjoyed this one as well.
 Michael went as far as to say that he thought he was better than the first two.
 We had the same server (Max) that we had for the last movie we saw and he was just as friendly and helpful.

 After the movie we went in search of new bags for Michael’s shop vac.
-That took us to 2 different Sears stores (Craftsman shop vac) but we eventually got them.
+He has a powerful wet dry vac and needs a specific type, so that took us to 2 different Sears stores (Craftsman shop vac) but we eventually got them.
 The first store we stopped at checked the inventory of the 2nd store and then called the store and asked them to hold them for us.

 Our original plans for dinner were to meet our gate guard friends Debbie & Rod at King Buffet.
 Unfortunately, they had to cancel…but for good reason.
 They’d been waiting for a spot to open up in the gate guarding yard and it did!
 So off then went to grab it as quickly as possible.